linickx/linickx-lifestream/tags/0.1.1/readme.txt

 = Where is the Feed Database ? =
 By default it goes into WordPress, but if you have lots of big feeds this could slow things down.
 To speed things up, change to a *file* database, **make sure wp-content is writable** and you'll see your feeds saved in `lnx_lifestream_feeddb.txt` get created.

+= What does "Can't find Wordpress, edit $WPDIR in run.php" Mean? = If you want to run linickx-lifestream from cron then the plugin needs to know how to find WordPress.
+By Default the plugin guesses that your plugin is installed in /wp/ but your blog might not be installed there so you'll have to edit run.php.
+If your blog is in /blog/ for example change like so..
+Old run.php...

+`$WPDIR = "/wp";`

+New run.php...

+`$WPDIR = "/blog";`

+and that error message should go away.

 == Screenshots ==

 1. The Admin interface, where you set up the magic !